athulrajvsovgu/LSFRoomSkillAlexa/docs/room_search_immediately.md

 This intent takes neccessary inputs such as building number, duration etc. from the user which is retrieved through filling various slots.
 Slots convert the user utterances into data such as numbers and dates.
 There are various types of slots:-

 * Alexa built-in slots
-These are slots are that come in built in with Amazon Alexa. eg. **[AMAZON.NUMBER]**(https://developer.amazon.com/en-US/docs/alexa/custom-skills/slot-type-reference.html#number), **[AMAZON.DATE]**(https://developer.amazon.com/en-US/docs/alexa/custom-skills/slot-type-reference.html#date)
+These are slots are that come in built in with Amazon Alexa. eg. [**AMAZON.NUMBER**](https://developer.amazon.com/en-US/docs/alexa/custom-skills/slot-type-reference.html#number), [**AMAZON.DATE**](https://developer.amazon.com/en-US/docs/alexa/custom-skills/slot-type-reference.html#date)

 * Alexa custom slots
 These are slots are that are custom defined by the user. eg. **'YES_NO_SLOT'**(explained below).

 After retrieving data from the filled mandatory slot values, it is used to search and find the room details available for reservation, from the LSF Portal.
-However this is different from the **[FindRoomWithDate Intent]**(./docs/room_search_date.md) that it searches if a room is available from the time of skill invocation.
+However this is different from the [**FindRoomWithDate Intent**](./docs/room_search_date.md) that it searches if a room is available from the time of skill invocation.

 ## Sample utterances
 An utterance is a voice command that invokes a particular intent.
 The intent then prompts the user to fill all the madatory slots.
 Mandatory slots are those which should be filled compulsarily which are to be converted to data for computation.